20 days ago - technology-and-innovation

 The CMT is a non-profit professional organization that certifies technical market analysts globally.
 It is the highest institutional authority on the discipline, considered the highest standard in the field.

-The association was founded in 1973 by Ralph Acampora, John Brooks, and John Greeley, arising from informal meetings of technical analysts that began in New York in 1967.
-Over the following decades, Acampora and the association worked to legitimize the discipline, a goal finally achieved by obtaining recognition from FINRA and the SEC (U.S.).
+The association was founded in 1973 by Ralph Acampora, John Brooks, and John Greeley, stemming from informal meetings of technical analysts that began in New York in 1967.
+Over the following decades, Acampora and the association worked to legitimize the discipline, a goal they finally achieved by gaining recognition from FINRA and the SEC (U.S.).

-While they promoted pure technical analysis, Acampora himself supports what is called "fusion analysis," the integration of technical and fundamental approaches as the most comprehensive way to analyze markets.
-In the Bitcoin ecosystem, its on-chain data is interpreted by the industry as fundamental data, and Japanese charting is directly linked to technical analysis.
-Thus, what I will show in the following analyses is a type of "fusion analysis" on Bitcoin.
+While they promoted pure technical analysis, Acampora himself supports what is called "fusion analysis," the integration of technical and fundamental approaches, as the most complete way to analyze markets.
+In the Bitcoin ecosystem, its on-chain data is interpreted by the industry as fundamental data, and Japanese charting is directly linked to technical analysis, so what I will show in the following analyses is a type of "fusion analysis" on Bitcoin.

 Technical considerations:

-• I selected 6 on-chain indicators: 1) Realized Price UTXO (1d-1s), 2) NUPL - Net Unrealized Profit/Loss of Holders, 3) Growth of Apparent Demand, 4) Fund Holdings (Wall Street ETFs), 5) Realized Price UTXO (1s-1m), and 6) Realized Price UTXO (1m-3m), and I show them with 3 methods of Japanese charting: 1) Renko, 2) Traditional candles, and 3) Heikin-Ashi inspired candles.
+• I selected 6 on-chain indicators: 1) Realized Price UTXO (1d-1s), 2) NUPL - Net Unrealized Profit/Loss of Holders, 3) Apparent Demand Growth, 4) Fund Holdings (Wall Street ETFs), 5) Realized Price UTXO (1s-1m), and 6) Realized Price UTXO (1m-3m), and I show them using 3 Japanese chart methods: 1) Renko, 2) Traditional Candles, and 3) Heikin-Ashi Inspired Candles.

 • Most of these indicators are commonly represented in line or area format of the same color.

-• On-chain data was extracted from the CryptoQuant platform.
+• The on-chain data was extracted from the CryptoQuant platform.

-• All price values seen highlighted in yellow correspond to the market price of Bitcoin (closes or highs), they are NOT values of the indicators.
-Specifically, what you are about to see are price annotations above the on-chain market indicators to complete a full analysis of BTC.
+• All price values that are noted in yellow correspond to the market price of Bitcoin (closes or highs), they are NOT values of the indicators.
+Specifically, what you are about to see are price annotations above the on-chain market indicators to allow for a complete analysis of BTC.

 • This work is public and auditable.

-• Lastly, for illustrative purposes, I show what type of analysis combining price action and on-chain data I performed before I had the idea of mixing Japanese charting with indicators.
+• Lastly, for illustrative purposes, I show what kind of analysis I was doing by combining price action and on-chain data before I had the idea of mixing Japanese charting and the indicators.

 1) 1st Realized Price UTXO.
 Renko.

-These are average prices smoothed with on-chain data derived from the gross market price.
+These are smoothed average prices with on-chain data derived from the market's gross price.
 They can be comparable to traditional moving averages (SMA50).

 Market history, 2020-2026: